Preshupj/supply-chain-analytics-ai-automation/README.md

 ## 🎯 Project Overview

 This project demonstrates how to build a complete supply chain analytics solution using AI-powered tools.
-Follow the journey of Atlart, a Gujarat-based organic food manufacturer expanding to New Jersey, as they solve inventory optimization challenges using modern AI workflow automation.
+Follow the journey of Daniel, a organic food manufacturer expanding to New Jersey, as they solve inventory optimization challenges using modern AI workflow automation.

 ## 🛠️ Tech Stack